dgamboa/writing-stage/wallet-tutorial-text.md

 return balance / LAMPORTS_PER_SOL;
 ```

 We've come a long way and now have a better idea of how blockchain protocols work.
 We built a wallet by creating a keypair, connected to the network, fetched data from it, and successfully requested test tokens.
-We've covered some of the basic Web 3 interactions except the most important one - transferring funds.
+We've covered all of the basic Web 3 interactions except the most important one - transferring funds.
 We'll do that next in [Step 5](), so buckle up.

-\*\*\*Listing 4.2: Code for Airdropping Funds
+*Listing 4.2: Code for Airdropping Funds*

 ```javascript
 const handleAirdrop = async (network: Cluster, account: Keypair | null) => {